ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 Liquibase itself as a dependency.
 Users must make sure the desired version of Liquibase is on the classpath.

+*Note* There was a bug introduced in version 1.2.2 of the parser regarding filenames and the `includeAll` change that was fixed in the 2.0.0 release.
+Prior to version 1.2.2, filenames for included changesets were relative to the working directory whenever the directory passed to `includeAll` was relative to the working directory.
+In version 1.2.2, all filenames became absolute paths, which is not what we want.
+This has been fixed in version 2.0.0, but if you have changesets that were run with version 1.2.2 of the parser, version 2.0.0 will try to run them again, which means you'll probably need to fix some of the paths in the DATABASECHANGELOG table.

 ###February 23, 2017
 Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.
 See the CHANGELOG for more details.
 Note that if you use this DSL via the